The Only Exterior Door Maintenance Checklist You’ll Ever Need

 You should know that wood doors are covered by a thin strip of laminate over the solid wood door.

 If you sand down through this laminate, you will expose the unfinished, raw wood that makes up your door’s core.
-Doing this could expose your door to high risk for damage from moisture and heat.
+Doing this could expose your door to a high risk of damage from moisture and heat.

 So, Rather than go Straight for the Sandpaper, if your Door is Sagging, We Recommend that you: